fmeringdal/nettu-scheduler/README.md

 - Use same context for all usecases - maybe repos dont need to be arc ?
 Maybe just use new method for collection ??
 - Use serializeable and deserializeable structs for insert to mongodb: https://medium.com/@louis.beaumont/rest-api-with-rust-mongodb-10eeb6bd51d7
-- use common logic for getting service and user booking slots
 - setup the skeleton for rust integration tests (mongodb docker compose without volume)
 - protect create account
 - reminders with webhook calls